Infiniti G Line: 2009-2013 G37 Convertible

 G37 Convertible was introduced in June 2009 media release as a 2009 model on the V36 FM platform and is only from a design perspective based on the G Coupe.

-The G Convertible came equipped with a standard 325 hp 3.7-liter V6, backed by a choice of a 7-speed automatic transmission with available magnesium paddle shifters or a responsive close-ratio 6-speed manual transmission.
+The G Convertible came equipped with a standard 325 hp 3.7-liter V6, backed by a choice of either a 7-speed automatic transmission with available magnesium paddle shifters or a responsive close-ratio 6-speed manual transmission.
 The G Convertible has a curb weight of 4149 lb.